KN237/NarutoDB/README.md

 # Naructionary

-This is a dictionery of all the characters of Naruto.
+This is a dictionary of all the characters of Naruto.
 Their abilities, their clans and their jutsus won't be a secret for you anymore !

 <img align="left" src="naruto1.png" width="250" />
 <img align="left" src="naruto2.png" width="250" />